-Results of preclinical studies and early clinical trials may not be predictive of results of future clinical trials
+Results of preclinical studies and early clinical trials may not be predictive of results of future clinical trials.

 The outcome of preclinical studies and early clinical trials may not be predictive of the success of later clinical trials, and interim results of clinical trials do not necessarily predict success in the results of completed clinical trials.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical trials after achieving positive results in earlier development, and we could face similar setbacks.
-For example, the Phase J/Ila trial of BT1/18 is being conducted by CRUK at up to seven sites in the United Kingdom, and the findings may not be replicated in future trials at global clinical trial sites in a later stage clinical trial conducted by us or our collaborators.
-Additionally, the ongoing COVID-19 pandemic may negatively impact our ability to enroll participants in future or later stage trials.
+For example, our company-sponsored Phase I/II clinical trial of BT5528, our company-sponsored Phase I/II clinical trial of BT8009 and the Phase I/IIa trial of BT1718 being conducted by Cancer Research UK are ongoing, and the interim results in all three of these trials, including specific patient responses we have observed and disclosed, may not be replicated in the completed data sets or in future trials at global clinical trial sites in a later stage clinical trial conducted by us or our collaborators.
+Additionally, notwithstanding the commencement of vaccination efforts, the ongoing COVID-19 pandemic may negatively impact our ability to enroll participants in future or later stage trials.
 The design of a clinical trial can determine whether its results will support approval of a product and flaws in the design of a clinical trial may not become apparent until the clinical trial is well advanced.
 We have limited experience in designing clinical trials and may be unable to design and execute a clinical trial to support marketing approval.

 Preclinical and clinical data are often susceptible to varying interpretations and analyses.
 Many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval for the product candidates.
-Even if we, or any collaborators, believe that the results of clinical trials for our product candidates warrant marketing approval, the FDA or comparable foreign regulatory authorities may disagree and may not grant marketing approval of our product candidates
+Even if we, or any collaborators, believe that the results of clinical trials for our product candidates warrant marketing approval, the FDA or comparable foreign regulatory authorities may disagree and may not grant marketing approval of our product candidates.

-In some instances, there can be significant variability in safety or efficacy results between different clinical trials of the same product candidate due to numerous factors, including changes in trial procedures set forth in protocols, differences in the size and type of the patient populations, our ability to enroll trial participants, including as a result of the ongoing COVID-19 pandemic, changes in and adherence to the dosing regimen and other clinical trial protocols and the rate of dropout among clinical trial participants.
+In some instances, there can be significant variability in safety or efficacy results between different clinical trials of the same product candidate due to numerous factors, including changes in trial procedures set forth in protocols, differences in the size and type of the patient populations, our ability to enroll trial participants, including as a result of the ongoing COVID-19 pandemic and notwithstanding the commencement of vaccination efforts, changes in and adherence to the dosing regimen and other clinical trial protocols and the rate of dropout among clinical trial participants.
 If we fail to receive positive results in clinical trials of our product candidates, the development timeline and regulatory approval and commercialization prospects for our most advanced product candidates, and, correspondingly, our business and financial prospects would be negatively impacted.

-Failure to successfully validate, develop and obtain regulatory approval for companion diagnostics could harm our drug development strategy
+Failure to successfully validate, develop and obtain regulatory approval for companion diagnostics could harm our drug development strategy.